-(1) Pupils shall arrive at the bus stop 5 minutes before the bus is scheduled to arrive.
+1. Students shall arrive at the bus stop 5 minutes before the bus is scheduled to arrive.

-(3) Behavior at the school bus stop must not threaten life, limb or property of any individual.
+3. Behavior at the bus stop is governed by the same rules and regulations that apply at school.
+Behavior at the school bus stop must not threaten life, limb or property of any individual.

-(5) Pupils must remain seated keeping aisles and exits clear.
+5. Students must remain seated keeping aisles and exits clear.

-(6) Pupils must observe classroom conduct and obey the driver promptly and respectfully.
+6. Students must observe classroom conduct and obey the driver promptly and respectfully.

-(7) Pupils must not use profane language.
+7. Students must not use profane language.

-(9) Pupils must not use and/or possess tobacco products on the bus or at the bus stop.
+9. Students must not use and/or possess tobacco products on the bus or at the bus stop.

-(11) Pupils must not throw or pass objects on, from or into the bus.
+11. Students must not throw or pass objects on, from or into the bus.

-(16) Guidelines will be formulated for the use and storage of equipment and other means of assistance required by preschool and special needs children.
+15. Guidelines will be formulated for the use and storage of equipment and other means of assistance required by preschool and special needs children.

-(17) Drivers and bus aides must have access to appropriate information about the child to the degree that such information might affect safe transportation and medical well-being.
+16. Drivers and bus aides must have access to appropriate information about the child to the degree that such information might affect safe transportation and medical well-being.
 This information must be available in the vehicle or readily accessible in the transportation office.
 All such information is strictly confidential.